SharpConnect/SharpConnect.MySql/README.md

  Copyright (c) 2012 Felix Geisendörfer (felix@debuggable.com) and contributors

- Copyright (c) 2015 brezza27(https://github.com/brezza27)  and contributors
+ Copyright (c) 2015 brezza27, EngineKit  and contributors

  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal